AdobeDocs/commerce-merchant-services.en/help/payment-services/settings.md

 The [!DNL PayPal Smart Buttons] payment options provide a simple, fast, and secure checkout process for your customer.
 See [Payments options](payments-options.md#paypal-smart-buttons) for more information.

-You can enable the PayPal smart buttons payment options within the dashboard:
+You can enable the PayPal smart buttons payment options in Home:

 1. To change the name of the payment method as shown during checkout, edit the value in the **[!UICONTROL Checkout Title]** field.
 1. To [set the payment action](production.md#set-payment-services-as-payment-method), set **[!UICONTROL Payment action]** to `Authorize` or `Authorize and Capture`.